AlgoTradingHub/theplatform-book/source/verbs/concurrency/spawn.md

 # spawn

 Schedules lambda to run on some free scheduler.
-Returns a join handle that can be passed to wait function for synchronize.
+Returns a join handle that can be passed to wait function for synchronizing.

 **Syntax:** ```spawn[x;y;..]```

 Where:

-- x: lambda to be runned
+- x is a lambda to be run;
-- y;z..: optional arguments
+- y;z.. are optional arguments.

 ```o
 o)spawn[{0N!(,':x)};!10]